xcart/xcart-docs/_pages/kb_en/products/adding_products.md

 *   **Arrival date**: This field allows you to record the date since when the product is or will be available in your store.
 On its own, the information entered in this field serves purely informational purposes, but may be employed by X-Cart modules (For example, a module that allows you to add a new product to your catalog in advance and let it be published on the storefront automatically when its arrival date is reached).

-*   **Automatic reward points**: This field is only available if X-Cart's [Loyalty Program](https://market.x-cart.com/addons/loyalty-program.html?sl=en&utm_source=XC5admin&utm_medium=addons_list_installed&utm_campaign=XC5admin "Adding products") addon is active; it enables you to set the number of points that a customer can earn for buying the current product.
+*   **Automatic reward points**: This field is only available if X-Cart's [Loyalty Program](https://market.x-cart.com/addons/loyalty-program.html?sl=en&utm_source=XC5admin&utm_medium=addons_list_installed&utm_campaign=XC5admin "Adding products") addon is active; it enables you to specify whether reward points for buying the current product should be calculated from the product price automatically or adjusted manually.
+With the "Automatic reward points" option disabled you will be able to set the number of points that a customer will earn by buying the current product via the **Reward points** field (appears when the "Automatic reward points" option is enabled).

 *   **Inventory tracking**: Whether you wish to use the inventory tracking feature for this product.
 If the product quantity is unlimited and does not need to be tracked, disable this option.